Who is the head of the mercenary group calling for an armed rebellion in Russia?

 He has previously bashed the country’s military leadership for failures in the war in Ukraine, and is known for his long-running feud with the Defense Ministry.

-A look at the 62-year-old Prigozhin and Wagner’s role in the war:
+Here is a look at the 62-year-old Prigozhin and Wagner’s role in the war.

 Prigozhin posted a series of angry video and audio recordings in which he accused Defense Minister Sergei Shoigu of ordering a rocket strike Friday on Wagner’s field camps in Ukraine, where his troops are fighting on behalf of Russia.